 Cataract surgery is almost always highly successful.
 Over 90% of patients who have the surgery enjoy improved vision.
 Many patients find that their vision improvement begins immediately and they can often resume normal activities within hours after surgery.
 Some find their vision better than ever after the procedure, while others may need to wear glasses for reading (known as Presbyopia) and other activities.
 During the initial healing period there may be a few limitations on strenuous activities, but most people can return to normal life quickly.
 They are surprised to find that they can also engage in activities that were once off-limits due to cataracts, such as reading and social activities.

-The modern day cataract surgery technique is routinely performed with small incision micro-surgery through a process known as phacoemulsification.
-The cataract removal and surgical process is actually done using the smallest possible incision, and removal of the lens material is accomplished using an ultrasonic probe.
+The modern-day cataract surgery technique is routinely performed with small incision micro-surgery through a process known as phacoemulsification.
+The cataract removal and surgical processes are actually done using the smallest possible incision and removal of the lens material is accomplished using an ultrasonic probe.
 Before a new man-made intraocular lens can be implanted, the hardened cataract needs to be removed.
 After the eye is cleaned and proper dilation of the pupil has been achieved the surgeon is ready to make the incision.
 A micro-incision about the size of 3 millimeters is created at the junction of the cornea and the white part of the eye known as the sclera.
 The lens capsule is then opened and the ultrasonic probe is inserted so that the cataract can be removed.
 The ultrasonic probe pulverizes the cataract and suctions out the cataract material.

-After the cataract is removed the surgeon is ready to implant a man made intraocular lens.
+After the cataract is removed, the surgeon is ready to implant a man-made intraocular lens.
 This is a crucial point of understanding for patients.
-Patients can either have a monofocal lens which will only correct vision for one distance or they can opt to upgrade to premium lens implant that can reduce or eliminate their need for glasses after cataract surgery.
+Patients have two lens options; a monofocal or premium lens.
+Monofocal will only correct for one distance where the premium lens implant can reduce or eliminate the need for glasses after cataract surgery.
 There is an additional cost to upgrade to premium IOLs, while traditional monofocal lenses are covered by Medicare.